John Manners, 3rd Duke of Rutland: Art collection

 John Manners, the 3rd Duke, was a collector of art.
 He started buying in 1742 and for two decades bought paintings, drawings and prints at the London art auctions.
 Agents bought for him at other auctions and he bought privately too, through dealers.
 On the death of his father, John, the 2nd Duke of Rutland, in 1721, the 3rd Duke had inherited the family collection of paintings acquired by his forebears including Old Masters and an uninterrupted run of ancestral portraits.

 He liked small pictures and was reported to have said that "A man did not deserve a good picture that would not carry it home himself".
 As a result, he spent less on his collection than other collectors who preferred bigger, more expensive paintings.
 For example, he did not buy on par with his grandson, Charles, the 4th Duke of Rutland, friend and patron of Sir Joshua Reynolds.
 Nevertheless, he was a serious collector whose eye and temperament led him to buy smaller works of all the major European painters including Raphael, Titian, Bassano, Veronese, Guido Reni, and the Italianate northerners, especially Claude and the two Poussins.
 He is known to have spent some £3,210 on paintings but this figure must be taken as approximate and open to revision if new records come to light.
 By way of comparison, the building of his London townhouse in the same period, cost some £4,432.

 For an unknown reason, the Duke sold 200 paintings in 1758–1759.

+Chess variant

+In 1747 the Duke launched into the world an expanded form of the game of chess, on a board with 140 squares (ten ranks and fourteen files), each player having, in addition to the usual array, a concubine (combining the moves of rook and knight), two crowned rooks (rooks with the added power of taking a diagonal step), two extra bishops, an extra knight, and six extra pawns.
+This game became popular among the leading players of the time (Abraham Janssen, for example), and is still played.